protectwise/troika/packages/troika-three-text/README.md

     ```

     This will fire after _every_ sync, no matter who invoked it.
 This is best if you need to react to all syncs, for example to trigger a manual canvas render.

+    You can also listen for the `syncstart` event if you need to react to the initiation of a sync call, e.g. to set some sort of "waiting" state while the text is being processed.

 ## Preloading